pivcec/distributed-delivery-backend/README.md

 # Mock Backend API
-- All routes are assumed to do a `503` `{ message: 'problem' }` response on failure and a `200` with content on success, unless stated in the description.
+- All routes are assumed to do a `503` response on failure and a `200` with content on success, unless stated in the description.
 - All changes to backend data will be reset when the server is killed.

+- Before starting the server : `npm install`
-- To start the server: `node ./mock-backend.js`
+- To start the server: `node ./mock-backend.js`, by default the server will be listening to the port 3000.

 - You can optionally simulate random request failures by changing `REQUEST_SUCCESS_RATE` in `mock-backend.js`.

+- The audience and bandwidth data are ending at the timestamp of when you launched the server and are beginning 15 days before.
+You can see the timestamps associated in the logs.
+This is done by the "process data" section in `mock-backend.js` so you can remove it if you want to use fixed timestamps (from November 1st of 2017 to November 16th of 2017).

 ## User profiles and authentication
 - `/auth` - User authentication